daveliao/daveliao/README.md

 ### Hi, I'm Dave! 👋

 - 💬 Ask me about Jira, Confluence, or Trello.
-On odd-numbered days, you can even ask me about Salesforce!
+On odd-numbered days, ask me about Salesforce?
-- ⚡ I'm still waiting for a "Community" film.
-It could happen! #sixseasonsandamovie
+- ⚡ I'm still waiting for a "Community" film. #sixseasonsandamovie